miksang0/California_Housing_Prices/README.md

 # California_Housing_Prices
-This project is unfinished as of now.
+This project is unfinished as of 11/11/25.
 The idea behind it is to be more informative; hence, visualization and more relevant information will be added in time.
 You can look forward to:
   1. Visualizing the Geographical Data
   2. Correlation